 This is a seasonal destination.
-Porter flies to Burlington, Vermont from December 22, 2016 to March 28, 2017.
-Winter 2017/2018 schedule will be announced at a later date.
-We hope you’ll consider joining us then.
+Service to Burlington, Vermont will resume in December 2018.
+Winter 2018/19 schedule will be announced at a later date.

 Ski the best of Vermont, with flights to Burlington.